 Tone is often also set through the soliloquy of the narrator of a first-person text.
 A soliloquy is a piece of writing (or speaking) where the author reflects on their moods and thoughts.

 Writing style is one of the most important elements of a story, but very personal to each author.
 We also tend to find authors whose styles we like and continue to read their works whenever they publish something new.
 A style is simply a way of speaking about our subjects.

 Below are a range of styles to consider:

-I first came across very short sentences in Hemmingway’s For Whom the Bell Tolls.
+- Short sentences: I first came across very short sentences in Hemmingway’s For Whom the Bell Tolls.
 Hemminway’s curt writing style comes across as masculine, but is often very easy to read.

-Airport crime literature is fast-paced to keep the reader entertained.
-If you like entertaining books, ensure your writing is always compelling the plot forward and not getting into the weeds.
+- Fast-Paced: If you like entertaining books, ensure your writing is always compelling the plot forward and not getting into the weeds.

 Every story should contain the above 8 elements of a story.
 The eight elements of a story are: character, setting, plot, conflict, theme, point-of-view, tone and style.
 Make sure you include all 8 elements of a story in the next story you write.
 For every short story I write, I will start with character, setting and plot then go on from there.
 Similarly, you can use the 8 story elements as a framework to critique a film or book of your choice.